 Form small meatballs

 Scatter the rest of the oats on a clean surface and roll the meatballs in them.

-Place on a baking tray lined with greaseproof paper
+Place on a baking tray lined with baking paper

 Bake for half an hour in a hot oven.

 For the sauce